keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/react-outline.md

 ## Keypom Information

-There are a few key pieces of information needed from Keypom in order to allow the apps to perform as expected.
+There are a few key pieces of information needed from Keypom in order to allow the pages to perform as expected.

-### User App
+### Claim Page
 The major parameter that controls what React will render is `cur_key_use` for the given private key.
-This value will be stored in a React state variable called `curUse`.
+This value represents the key's current use number (1st use, 2nd use etc.) and will be stored in a React state variable called `curUse`.

 **Stage 1 &rarr; 2:** To change between these two stages, the QR code must be scanned and claimed by the doorman using the scanner app.
 This will change the private key's current key use parameter, `curUse` from 1 to 2.